 Historic Joy Kogawa House is one of the few remaining properties in Vancouver that has been traced back to ownership by a Japanese Canadian family, confiscated by the Canadian government and sold without the owner’s permission.
 It is also a site of many memories for Joy Kogawa and her family.

 We run tours of Historic Joy Kogawa House year-round for elementary school groups, secondary school groups and the general public.
-A Historic Joy Kogawa House field trip supports Grade 5 or Grade 11 BC Social Studies curricula and can be adapted to meet other learning requirements and levels.
+A Historic Joy Kogawa House field trip supports the development of Core Competencies that are central to British Columbia’s K-12 curricular content and assessment system.
+For further information regarding curriculum connections, please see the section on planning your class visit below.

 - history and information about the house

 - an interactive video about the Kogawa family, their life at the house, their evacuation to Slocan, and subsequent years

-- tour of the house with references to relevant parts of Joy Kogawa’s works
+- tour of the house with references to relevant parts of Joy Kogawa’s life and works

 - viewing of photos and artifacts

-School tours may also include a postcard writing activity, a visit to Joy Kogawa’s cherry tree.
+- a visit to Joy Kogawa’s cherry tree

 Proceeds from tours help to fund our residencies program.

 Meet your tour leaders

-Most tours are led by two board members of Historic Joy Kogawa House Society.
+Most tours are led by the board members of Historic Joy Kogawa House Society.

 Joan Shigeko Young